-Dr Simone Smala Primary Program Director Dr Carmen Mills Secondary Program Director/ The information in this handbook is correct at the time of printing.
-However, students should refer to the Courses and Programs website at www.uq.edu.au/study for definitive information on all program and course rules and structure.
+Dr Jodie Miller Primary Program Director Associate Professor Jason Lodge Secondary Program Director The information in this handbook is correct at the time of printing.
+However, students should refer to the Programs and Courses website at https://my.uq.edu.au/programs-courses/ for definitive information on all program and course rules and structure.